Eliobot/Eliobot-Programmer/README.md

 ## Options

-- `--pull` : Pull the latest version of the Eliobot library from GitHub
+- `--nopull` : Do not pull automatically ElioBot library

 if you have problems pulling the library, you can delete the `lib` folder and run the script again